Tuberculosis

 In accordance with the latest standards, samples are analyzed by whole genome sequencing (WGS).
 This allows identification of matching strains and epidemiological clarification of infection chains.
 In addition, WGS allows the detection of resistance genes and facilitates species assignment within the Mycobacterium tuberculosis complex.

-Veterinary Medicine
+Veterinary medicine

-Tissue samples from red deer killed during hunting are also examined for the presence of the bovine tuberculosis pathogen M. caprae using MTC PCR and bacterial culture.
-Selection of animals to be sampled will be based on a sampling design.
+Tissue samples from red deer killed during hunting are also analysed for the presence of the bovine tuberculosis pathogen M. caprae and other mycobacteria of the Mycobacterium tuberculosis complex using MTC PCR and bacterial culture.
+The selection of the animals to be sampled is based on a sampling plan.

 Contact